babla45/status_for_solved_cf_problem_extension/readme.md

 - **Problem ratings**: Shows the difficulty rating of problems in submissions pages
 - **User comparison**: Compare solved problems across multiple users by rating
 - **Profile integration**: Add users to comparison directly from their profile pages
+- **Drag & Drop reordering**: Click and drag any handle to reorder users in the comparison table
+- **Handle tooltips**: Hover over any row to see the handle name in a floating tooltip
+- **Loading indicators**: Visual feedback while data is being loaded
 - **Contest and Gym support**: Shows status for both contest and gym problems (gym status may be limited due to API restrictions)
 - **Configurable username**: Easy-to-use popup interface for changing the target user
 - **Performance optimized**: Uses caching to minimize API calls